puckowski/Sling.js/README.md

 High performance.
 Sling aims to get your SPA to interactive as quickly as possible and aims to keep your SPA as responsive as possible by staying within small code production budgets.
 With Sling, it should be easier for your SPA to run at 60 frames per second for a native application experience.

 __Minimal Setup__
-Simply include Sling once in your SPA and Sling is ready to use.
+Simply import the Sling functions required by your SPA and Sling is ready to use.
 No configuration files and no hidden requirements.

 ## Testing